pretix/pretix-docs/docs/guides/ticket-secrets.md

 By default, this code is randomly generated and consists of 32 lower case letters and numbers.
 To avoid confusion, the characters `o`, `O`, `1`, `i`, and `l` are **not** used.

-If you want to change the length of the ticket secret code, navigate to :navpath:Your event: → :fa3-wrench: Settings → Tickets:.
+If you want to change the length of the ticket secret code, navigate to :navpath:Your event → :fa3-wrench: Settings → Tickets:.
 Under "Length of ticket codes", choose a length between 12 and 64 characters.

 The approach with random ticket secrets has several advantages: